Los Angeles Forgery Attorney

 certificates of share of stock or annuities

-- The acknowledgment of any notary public or an acknowledgement of a notary
+- The acknowledgment of any notary public or an acknowledgment of a notary

-public who issues an acknowledgement knowing it is false.
+public who issues an acknowledgment knowing it is false

 Forgery can be charged as a misdemeanor or felony, punishable by imprisonment